TeamLapen/Vampirism/index.md

 ## General

 The following is supposed to give you an quick overview over the major features of Vampirism.
-There are small features, adjustments or tweaks which are not mentioned here (advancements, some loot gen, mob interaction and more).
+There are small features, adjustments or tweaks which are not mentioned here (advancements, loot generation, mob interaction and much more).

 ### Mobs